-Any category of treatment control measures must include only those controls that employ the same principal of operation; use similar treatment mechanisms, and which can reasonably be expected to exhibit similar performance in the removal of pollutants.
+Any category of treatment control measures must include only those controls that employ the same principle of operation; use similar treatment mechanisms, and which can reasonably be expected to exhibit similar performance in the removal of pollutants.

 The Permittees’ assignment of the expected level of performance for the treatment control measures must be based on best available evidence.
 The evidence must include field performance test data specific to the control measures, and the data must have been collected according to published and recognized protocols and evaluated by a qualified independent third party.
-Performance data published in a public database, such as the International Stormwater BMP Database, may be used to satisfy this requirement.
+Qualifying performance data published in a public database, such as the International Stormwater BMP Database, may be used to satisfy this requirement.
 Performance certifications from a third-party product testing program (e.g., TAPE, NJCAT) also may be used to satisfy this requirement.

 The categorizations of treatment control measures and their performance ratings must be reviewed and updated as part of updates to the approved uniform technical guidance documents so that they are supported by the best available information.